nytimes/drone-openapi/README.md

       - main
 ```

-To publish all yamls in a given directory:
+To publish all yamls in a given directory, specify a `specs_dir` with your yamls within it:

 ```yaml
   - name: publish-openapi